Braves vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Los Angeles Dodgers will play on Thursday at Dodger Stadium, at 10:10 PM ET, with Matt Olson and Freddie Freeman among those expected to deliver at the plate.
+The Atlanta Braves and Marcell Ozuna ready for the second of a four-game series against Freddie Freeman and the Los Angeles Dodgers on Friday at Dodger Stadium.

-The favored Braves have -145 moneyline odds to win against the underdog Dodgers, who are listed at +120.
-The total is 8.5 runs for this game (with -110 odds to go over and -110 odds to go under).
+The Braves are -130 moneyline favorites for this matchup with the Dodgers (+110).
+The over/under is 8.5 runs for this game (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.